smart-fun/Recycler/README.md

 # Recycler
-Recycler is an Android Studio project (soon a library) which makes it easy to use the RecyclerView, especially with items of different types.
+Recycler is an Android Studio Library which makes it easy to use the RecyclerView, especially with items of different types.

-3 classes must be extended to use that library, they work together:
+3 classes that work together are used:
 * RecyclerAdapter
 * RecyclerItem
 * RecyclerHolder

-#### RecyclerAdapter
+### RecyclerAdapter
-This class extends RecyclerView.Adapter
-It holds an ArrayList of RecyclerItem so that it is easy to manipulate always the same type of objects
+It extends the RecyclerView.Adapter class, and handles RecyclerItem objects.
+Lots of convenient methods have been added to add / insert or remove items.
+You only have to override getHolderClassForViewType().
+See the example below.

-#### RecyclerItem
+### RecyclerItem
-Item to extend depending on the content you want to display (ie Products or Ads)
+Item used by the RecyclerAdapter.
+Depending on the content you want to display (ie Products or Ads), you will create different simple items.
+You only have to override updateView().
+See the example below.

-#### RecyclerHolder
+### RecyclerHolder
-Holds the View
+Holds the View.
+It's the same as the RecyclerView.ViewHolder class but ready to use with the RecyclerAdapter.

 ## Installation

-Add the following maven{} line in your PROJECT build.gradle file
+Add the following maven{} line to your PROJECT build.gradle file

 ```
 allprojects {